rosati-tom/SLFV/README.md

 - https://arxiv.org/abs/2004.05931

-In the pictures white equal distribution of the two populations.
+In the pictures white represents an equal distribution of the two populations.
 Red a higher presence of one, blue of the other population.

 ![alt text](slfv_1.gif)